oubiwann/lxml/README.md

 * get a list of all the accounts
 * for each account, get all of its transactions
-* for each transaction, check to see if it's recurring
+* for each transaction, check to see that it's not recurring
-* return the transaction id for each recurring transation which does not have a "success" result
+* return the transaction id for each recurring transation which has a "success" state

 We're going to use the lutil ``->>`` macro for this, which is included in ``rcrly.lfe``, so we'll slurp that file: